-- A Health & Wellness Nurse is partially funded by the town (6 hours per week for \$7,965 per year) and partially through the Friends of Franklin Elders (4 hours per week for \$5,311 per year.)
-This position is 37 weeks per year. - Our Grill Cook's salary is paid through a generous donation from our Friends group, the Friends of Franklin Elders, and a grant from - the Executive Office of Elder Affairs. - Two part-time Supportive Day Program Coordinators and a part-time Program Assistant are funded through the Supportive Day
+- The Health & Wellness Nurse is partially funded by the town (6 hours per week for \$8,378 per year) and partially through the Friends of Franklin Elders (4 hours per week for \$5,586 per year.)
+This position is 37 weeks per year, - Our Grill Cook's salary is paid through a generous donation from our Friends group, the Friends of Franklin Elders, and a grant from the Executive Office of Elder Affairs, - The Supervisor and two Companions with the Companion Caregiver Program are funded through a grant from the MetroWest Health Foundation, a grant from the Executive Office of Elder Affairs and the Companion Care Revolving Fund, - Two part-time Supportive Day Program Coordinators and a part-time Program Assistant are funded through the Supportive Day Revolving Fund, - A part-time Bus Driver is funded through the Transportation Revolving Fund.

-Revolving Fund.